|

 Knatz

-his productive value in satisfying consumer desires.
-Under statist distribution,
+according to his productive value in satisfying consumer desires.
+Under

 Murray N. Rothbard